CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 ### 2 2 Data loss

 The loss of data can have a significant impact on business processes and thus on the entire institution, especially for servers.
 Many IT systems, such as clients or other servers, often rely on the central data stored there being available.
 If business-relevant information of any kind is destroyed or falsified, business processes and specialized tasks can be delayed or even prevented from running.
-Overall, the loss of stored data, in addition to the loss and cost of recovering the data, especially long-term consequences, such as loss of trust among customers and partners, legal effects and a negative impact on the public lead.
+Overall, the loss of stored data, in addition to the loss and cost of recovering the data, in particular to long-term consequences, such as loss of trust among customers and partners, legal effects and a negative impact on the public lead.
 In many institutions regulations exist that no data may be stored on the local clients, but centralized storage on the servers must be used for this purpose.
 Data loss of this data then has serious consequences; the direct and indirect damage caused may even threaten the existence of institutions.

 ### 2 3 Prevention of services

 One type of availability attack called "denial of service" aims to prevent users from using features or devices normally available to them.
-Often, this attack is associated with distributed resources, as an attacker uses these resources to the detriment of other users and prevents them from accessing the resources they depend on.
+Often, this attack is associated with distributed resources, as an attacker consults these resources to the detriment of other users at work and can no longer access the resources they depend on.
 In general, IT systems are also highly dependent on each other, the scarcity of resources of a server are quickly affected more servers.
 For example, CPU time, memory or bandwidth may be artificially curtailed, which may result in the service or resource being unusable at all.

 ### 2 4 Provision of unused operating system components and applications